Poverty in Algeria: Historical roots of Algeria's poverty

-French Colonisation of Algeria
+French colonisation of Algeria

 Until 1517 to 1830, Algeria was a part of the Ottoman Empire.
 The weakening hold of the Ottoman Empire on Algeria led to a short-lived time of emancipation until the French monarch launched a war with the intention of complete occupation in 1830.
 As a result of the "fly whist incident", France declared a 3-year blockade against Algeria in 1827.
 Dey Hussein, the last Ottoman ruler in Algeria struck the French consul with a fly whisk after he unsuccessfully responded to the dey's questioning about the debt France owed to Algeria.
 The French conquest of Algeria was also coordinated to boost the declining stature of the French monarch.
 In response to the "fly whist incident", the French decided to declare a full fledge conquest of Algeria in 1830 with the intention of imposing French rule.
 After three weeks, Algeria was captured and annexed by France.

-Impact of French Colonisation
+Impact of French colonisation

 The French colonisation of Algeria in 1830 had a significant impact on Algeria's national identity and social system.
 After French colonisation, there was a large influx of mainly working-class Europeans from Italy, Spain and France into Algeria.

 The usurpation of Algeria by French soldiers resulted in many Indigenous Algerian farmers becoming dispossessed from their land as they were handed over to European colonists.
+Between the years of 1901-1960 the number of peasant landholders fell from 620,889 in 1901 to 373,000 in 1960.
 French authorities sold land belonging to Algerian natives without justification nor compensation, leaving many labouring on land now owned by Europeans for minimum wage.

 By the end of the 1950s, the French population in Algeria was estimated to be at one million and most of these settlers owned most of the fertile land in Algeria.

 The usurpation of Algerian land and their subsequent dispossession led to the disintegration of Algeria's traditional institutions as French colonists limited the population of Algerian natives to basic human goods.
 In 1940 to 1945, only 9% of the Muslim children population in Algeria was enrolled in primary school and the estimated rate of illiteracy in adults was 86%.
 By 1988, unemployment had risen to 25% as the disparity between rich and poor continued to grow and the standard of living declined.

 Within the social sphere, the Algerians were socially displaced as the majority of Algerians lost their social status as a result of continued oppression by French colonists.
 European settlers held more power and earned higher incomes than the Algerians who were in positions of subservience and poverty.